The less stressed you are, the more time and energy you will naturally put into delivering outstanding customer service.

 What you eat is closely aligned with health and performance too – those who want to perform well must also eat well.
 People who take in good nutrition have a 28% better stress management score, according to a Footprint Forum report.
 Diet, exercise and sleep are inextricably linked with stress levels, and overwhelming stress can have serious consequences on an individual's ability to cope.

-A workshop manager can play a vital role in helping to prevent ill-health in the team, either physical or emotional, by looking out for early signs of distress or changes in behaviour or performance.
+A workshop manager can play a vital role in helping to prevent ill-health in the team, either physical or emotional, by looking out for early signs of distress or changes in behavior or performance.
 This can help the business as well as the team members themselves.
 A really good workshop manager can prevent loss of working hours through absenteeism and ill-health, as well as the loss of talented garage installers who may otherwise leave the business.

 Studies show that employees who work for companies that demonstrate care and concern for employee health and wellbeing are four times more likely to stay with that employer.

-A workshop manager can play a vital role in helping to prevent ill-health in the team, either physical or emotional, by looking out for early signs of distress or changes in behaviour or performance.
+A workshop manager can play a vital role in helping to prevent ill-health in the team, either physical or emotional, by looking out for early signs of distress or changes in behavior or performance.
 This can help the business as well as the team members themselves.
 A really good workshop manager can prevent loss of working hours through absenteeism and ill-health, as well as the loss of talented garage installers who may otherwise leave the business.

 It doesn’t have to mean going on an expensive skills course.
 Thankfully, any stigma surrounding mental health is rapidly evaporating, and with modern initiatives such as World Mental Health Day the help and advice is out there to read and digest (such as the blog you are reading right now).
 A recent study by Mind suggests that stressed workers can be suffering in silence and that employers should do more to reduce stress.
 Considering stress remains the number one cause of absence from work, and mental health conditions (including stress anxiety and depression) are the single most widespread cause of long-term absence among both manual and non-manual workers, mental health in the workplace is now a critical priority for employers.
 Make sure you have the skills to support your team’s mental health needs.